seckinadali/Predicting-Bundesliga/README.md

 # Predicting Bundesliga Match Results

-In this project, our aim is to build a machine learning model to predict match results in Bundesliga, Germany's primary football league.
+In this project, our objective is to build a machine learning model to predict match results in Bundesliga, Germany's primary football league.

-We first scrape data from [http://fbref.com](http://fbref.com) using Requests, BeautifulSoup and Pandas, and create a csv file containing match logs over six seasons.
+We begin by gathering data from [http://fbref.com](http://fbref.com) utilizing the Requests library for web scraping, BeautifulSoup for parsing HTML, and Pandas for data manipulation.
+This data is then stored in a CSV file containing match logs spanning six seasons.

-After cleaning and getting our data set ready for machine learning, we build models predicting who will win a match using Scikit-Learn.
+Subsequently, we clean and preprocess our dataset to ensure it is ready for machine learning analysis.
+Using the Scikit-Learn and XGBoost libraries, we construct predictive models aimed at determining match winners.

-We compare performances of random forest, ridge and support vector classifiers on our data set using time series cross validation.
+We employ a range of classifiers, including random forest, ridge, support vector machines, and xgboost classifiers, and evaluate their performance using time series cross-validation.

+Furthermore, we investigate how including rolling averages of recent match performance metrics impacts model performance.

+Throughout the project, we perform grid search using the F1 score as the main metric to optimize our models.
+Additionally, we note the accuracy and ROC AUC scores for each model, and plot ROC curves, allowing us to visually compare their fits.